 Important note

-Ton van Dalen, director of Oxin Growers and portfolio holder within FVO, makes an important comment on the reported figures: "It is important to use this comparison indicatively.
-No season is the same and conditions, such as weather, can vary greatly.
-The results are promising, but should be interpreted in that context."
+Ton van Dalen, Director of Oxin Growers and portfolio holder within FVO, adds an important nuance to the reported figures: “It is important to interpret this comparison as indicative.
+No growing season is the same, and conditions such as weather can vary greatly.
+The results are promising, but should be viewed in that context.”

 Challenges for 2025

-In addition, the move to all-green cultivation also brings other challenges.
-"The cost of all-green cultivation is currently still too high," Van Dalen stresses.
-"That's why our focus in 2025 is on making this cultivation method profitable."
+The transition to fully green cultivation also brings additional challenges.
+“The costs of all‑green cultivation are currently still too high,” Van Dalen emphasises.
+“That is why our focus in 2025 is on making this cultivation method economically viable.”

-In the ongoing second season, we are delving into integrating different solution approaches.
-Three pilot growers have also invested in insect netting and four growers will work with organic substrate.
-These promising innovations are already being widely and rapidly applied on fruiting vegetable farms.
-In addition, we will continue working with the adjustments in the fertilisation schedule that were tested in the first season.
-Our goal is clear: by the end of 2026, we grow salads cultivation without synthetic substances and with a healthy earnings model.
+In the ongoing second season, the focus is on integrating different solution approaches.
+Three pilot growers have invested in insect netting, while four growers will work with organic substrate.
+These promising innovations are already being widely and rapidly adopted by salads farms.
+In addition, work continues on adjustments to fertilisation schedules that were tested during the first season.
+The goal is clear: by the end of 2026, we aim to achieve salads cultivation without synthetic substances, supported by a healthy earnings model.

 About 100% Green Grown

-Within the 100% Green Grown project, grower cooperatives (FVO) and suppliers are working towards a sustainable and resilient cultivation system in 2027.
+Within the 100% Green Grown project, grower cooperatives within FVO and suppliers are working towards a sustainable and resilient cultivation system by 2027.
 The project comprises seven field pilots, supported by specialists from Hoogendoorn Growth Management, LetsGrow.com, Van Iperen, Van der Knaap Groep, Koppert and Rijk Zwaan.
 The project is led by Florpartners.

-The participating greenhouse vegetable companies are: Frestia (sweet pointed pepper), Agro Care (tomato exposed), Bryte (tomato unexposed), Van Duijn De Jong (aubergine), Fitterstee Growers (cucumber unexposed), Drenthe Growers (cucumber exposed), Reijm & zn. (bell pepper).
-Besides the seven pilots, two practical trials of bell peppers are also running at Botany.
+The participating greenhouse‑cultivated salads companies are: Frestia (sweet pointed pepper), Agro Care (tomato exposed), Bryte (tomato unexposed), Van Duijn De Jong (aubergine), Fitterstee Growers (cucumber unexposed), Drenthe Growers (cucumber exposed) and Reijm & zn. (bell pepper).
+In addition to the seven pilots, two practical trials with bell peppers are also being conducted at Botany.